 Jump to:

-Level of difficulty: Easy to moderate.
+Easy to Make.
 Making the perfect Wisconsin Brandy Old Fashioned Sweet isn’t difficult, but if you don’t have basic cocktail gear (like a muddler and a jigger), you’ll have to improvise a bit.

-Brandy: A nice brandy will be smooth, sweet, and have a mild bite.
+Brandy: A good brandy is key to the perfect Wisconsin old fashioned.
+You’re looking for a nice brandy that is smooth, sweet, and have a mild bite.
 Korbel is the go-to brandy for this drink.

 Bitters: You might think that, since it’s only a few dashes, you can skip the bitters.
 Bitters are wonderfully aromatic, though, and since so much of our sense of taste is really our sense of smell in disguise, this cocktail is at it’s best when you use bitters.
 Angostura bitters is the most common for this drink.

-Sugar: You know I’m a huge fan of homemade simple syrup (like my chai simple syrup recipe here), but it wouldn’t be a Wisconsin Brandy Old Fashioned if you didn’t muddle the fruit into sugar.
-While a sugar cube (or granulated sugar in a pinch) is the classic way to make this cocktail recipe, I use brown sugar because it takes this drink to the next level.
+Sugar: You know I’m a huge fan of homemade simple syrup for cocktails, but it wouldn’t be a Wisconsin Brandy Old Fashioned if you didn’t muddle the fruit into sugar.
+While a muddled sugar cube (or granulated sugar in a pinch) is the classic way to make this cocktail recipe, I use brown sugar because it takes this drink to the next level.

 Lemon-Lime Soda: The Wisconsin supper club version of the classic old fashioned is topped with a splash of lemon-lime soda.
 This cocktail recipe just wouldn’t be the same without it!

 Fruit: Muddled cherries and an orange slice are staples in every Wisconsin Brandy Old Fashioned Sweet.
-You can definitely go for a fancier cherry if you want (Luxardo brand cherries are my favorite), but a standard maraschino cherry will do just fine!
+While the bright red maraschino cherry is the standard, you can definitely go for a fancier cherry if you want (Luxardo cherries are my favorite).

 See recipe card below for a full list of ingredients and measurements.